Snowball vs. Avalanche: What Is the Best Way to Pay Off Debt?

 The Debt Snowball Method

-The “debt snowball” strategy was popularized by Dave Ramsey and it is perhaps the most well-known technique for paying down debt.
+The “debt snowball” strategy, popularized by Dave Ramsey, is the most well-known technique for paying down debt.

 How the Debt Snowball Works